wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 * `xrandr --output HDMI1 --off` to turn off HDMI1

-There's a whole lot more that xrandr can do, but this is all I've ever needed.
+There's a *lot* more that xrandr can do, but this is all I've ever needed.

 These commands do get a little tedious to type in; you can save some time by setting up keybindings for them.
 For example, in my dom0's `.config/i3/config` file I have the following lines:

 ```
 # hotkeys for multi monitor setup
-bindsym $mod+x exec xrandr --output HDMI1 --auto --mode 3440x1440 --left-of eDP1
+bindsym $mod+x exec xrandr --output DP-2 --auto --mode 3840x2160 --right-of eDP-1
-bindsym $mod+c exec xrandr --output HDMI1 --off
+bindsym $mod+c exec xrandr --output DP-2 --off
 ```

 With something like this, you just plug in your monitor and press mod+x to turn it on and mod+c to turn it off.

 You can also consider putting your `xrandr` command(s) into a script in your PATH.
+And, of course, if you do this then your hotkeys can just invoke your script rather than giving explicit `xrandr` commands.

 ## Idle Qube Shutdown

 You can set VMs to automatically shut down if they haven't opened a window or touched the network in a while.
 I really like this as a sort of failsafe measure for when I forget to shut a qube down.

+This is nice.
+I recommend it unconditionally for TemplateVMs, which you want to shut down as soon as you're done making changes to them (both for security and for performance reasons).
+To be honest, I personally make a point of enabling this on *every* VM, but that comes down to personal preference.

-On top of the RAM this saves you, it arguably also improves your security posture a bit: lots of VM-to-VM attacks require both VMs to be running concurrently, so it makes sense to shut down VMs as soon as they're not needed.
-If you ever forget to shut a qube down right as you're done with it, auto-shutdown will cover for you.
+On top of the RAM this saves you, it arguably also improves your security posture a bit: most VM-to-VM attacks require both VMs to be running concurrently, so it makes sense to shut VMs down as soon as they're not needed.
+You still should probably do this manually, but if you ever forget, auto-shutdown will cover for you.
 It's opt-in and is configured on a per-VM basis.

 In dom0: